inferno-framework/us-core-test-kit/docs/Technical-Overview.md

-This technical overview orients developers to the technical design of this Test Kit.
+This technical overview orients developers to the technical design of this test kit.
 While the [Inferno Framework has documentation](https://inferno-framework.github.io) on how to create tests, additional documentation on the organization of this test kit is necessary due to the complexity involved in developing tests for the US Core guide.